 Capri began her journey at TSH at our Cockburn clinic in August 2022 as part of our Chatterbox program when she was 7 months old.
 Since then, she has regularly attended fortnightly individual speech therapy sessions.
 In these sessions, we have been developing Nadia's understanding of Capri's hearing loss and how best to support her.
 We use a range of therapy strategies including Auditory-Verbal Therapy, Key Word Sign, and general language development strategy.
 We have worked specifically on Capri's language development and her listening skills.
 Capri is a happy, chatty toddler who loves coming to therapy and engaging in pretend play with a baby or using the pretend kitchen, singing songs, and doing puzzles.
-She speaks in sentences and continues to develop new vocabulary every week.
+She speaks in sentences and continues to develop new vocabulary

 Capri and Nadia also attend our Chatterbox group program at Wembley, which has supported Capri's social skill development and allowed Nadia to meet other families on a similar journey as her own.
 The parent relationships developed within our group programs are one of the highlights reported by our families every year.
-At our Cockburn clinic, we also have an Audiologist on site who can perform regular hearing checks and assessments.

-As Capri had some middle ear health concerns in her right/left ear, we regularly monitored it and guided Nadia.
-As her Speech Pathologist, I work closely with our Audiologist Dilani to ensure that we are monitoring Capri's hearing and have plans to ensure she has access to sound.
-Without adequate access to sound in her left ear, Capri would not be able to learn and engage as much as she does.
+At our Cockburn clinic, we also have an Audiologist on site who can perform regular hearing checks and left ear, Capri would not be able to learn and engage as much as she does.
 In August 2023, Capri also started attending individual Occupational Therapy sessions at our Wembley clinic.
 Nadia and Capri are working hard to learn about Capri's fine and gross motor skills and what activities they can do to develop these further.